Canberra - The Complete Guide To A Fun Filled Family Weekend Getaway!

 Floriade is one of Canberra’s most popular festivals.
 It runs for a month over September / October and the whole city is turned into a flower wonderland but with rides and other attractions as well.
 The kids’ corner is especially fun with reptiles, a farm yard, face painting, craft and circus workshops.

 SNOW!!!
 Now that I have your attention I am not sure I should tell you about Corin Forest as it is such a hidden gem.
 It is about 45 minutes’ drive from Canberra and has a slope that is used for tobogganing and an alpine slide as well as a rustic cabin serving hot chocolate.
 You really do feel like you have spent the morning at the snow.
-It’s a perfect way to show the kids some snow without going all the way to the snow.
+It’s a perfect way to show the kids some snow without going all the way down south!

 If you are a Vivid lover in Sydney then I can highly recommend visiting Enlighten which is Canberra’s take on a light show.
 All of the Government buildings are light up and the fun activities vary year by year.
 Kids are usually wrapt just by the lights but the festival also usually incorporates fun activities for the kids as well.